 Very often you want to find the 2d coordinates on the screen for a given 3d point.
 Here’s a little mel script that knows the projection math and takes care of generating the data in a “raw channel text file” format.
 From here, it’s easy to generate just about any ascii file format that a compositing program might be expecting.

-I’ve seen people rendering out small green tracking markers on their 3d objects to later track them in 2d to get the same results.
-Obviously, the computer can save you these steps and get you the exact result much quicker.
-To quote Homer Simpson, “Computer’s can do that!
+I’ve seen people rendering out small green tracking markers on their 3d objects to later track them in 2d to get approximately the same results.
+The computer can save you these steps and get you the exact result much quicker.
+To quote Homer Simpson, “Computer’s can do that!"

 // Rob Bredow